 The Prius launch was done around the Game of Life, a board-game that many millennials played.
 It covered things like negotiations, filling out forms, hybrid engines and Bluetooth technology plus many more aspects that new car shoppers and uncertain shoppers are looking for, all in one place.
-The vibrant commercial attracted more viewers and has over 170,000 viewers.
+The vibrant commercial attracted more viewers and had over 170,000 viewers.

 The Thrill of the Fiat

 Fiat not only its raunchy Superbowl ad, it followed up with a digital campaign that would inspire thrill and adrenaline.
-The campaign merged beauty with hard facts and it worked; the Fiat 500 sold out before the cars even reached American shores!
-There were 35,000 signups for information and March 2012 sales were up over 600%.
+The campaign merged beauty with hard facts, and it worked; the Fiat 500 sold out before the cars even reached American shores!
+There were 35,000 signups for information, and March 2012 sales were up over 600%.

 Innovation of the Volkswagon

 This was an experiment, but it worked.
-The site uses HTML5, websockets, geolocation and Twitter to bring together the many different Beetles and their stories into a canvas to be scrolled through.
-There is no video content; instead, tech and social bloggers upload video of the experience themselves and its fun.
+The site uses HTML5, websockets, geolocation, and Twitter to bring together the many different Beetles and their stories into a canvas to be scrolled through.
+There is no video content; instead, tech and social bloggers upload a video of the experience themselves and its fun.
 It showed how a website for a computer had to be and could be different from its mobile counterpart.

 If that wasn’t enough of an experiment, Volkswagon also created a new channel on Youtube with a microsite that used rich media techniques to create disruptive moments that would hold the attention of viewers.
 For example, the Brazilian actor Lázaro Ramos who starred in the site would do things likes mess up the stats bar under the video and tilt the related videos sidebar.
-The disruptions of course were generally related to the point of the video playing.
+The disruptions, of course, were generally related to the point of the video playing.